emilyw12/base-apparel-coming-soon/README.md

 ### Continued development

-I'm only just getting started with creating projects with JavaScript, so I'll continue to
+I'm only just getting started with creating projects with JavaScript, so I'll continue to practice with beginning JavaScript concepts on other Frontend Mentor challenges.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources